datagrok-ai/public/help/develop/how-to/write-tutorials.md

 }
 ```

+Each tutorial should have `name` and `description` as well as an implementation
+of the `_run` method, where you should define a number of steps.
+Steps are the
-Steps are the key units in every tutorial, and they correspond to the `action`
+key units in every tutorial, and they correspond to the `action` method or
-method or helper methods calling it internally.
-Steps can come with interactive
+helper methods calling it internally.
+Steps can come with interactive hints or
-hints or more detailed description.
+more detailed description.

 ## Registering a tutorial